macostrans/Timer-Application-in-Python/README.md

-# Timer Application in Python
+# Timer Application in Python.
+No Python Needed to excute the code
 # You can set a Timer in Minutes and Seconds.
-	Can be executed through the command Line
-	Can be Easily Set as a bash executed command
+	The Zip Folder can be executed on a standalone basis.
+No Python Application needed to excute the code